gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

           and it provides a useful tool to ensure that the key lifetime never is an issue.

+     * DTLS in SCTP implemented in operating system kernels will require that the DTLS implementation is split.
+Where the protection operations performed to create DTLS records needs to be implemented in the kernel and have an appropriate API for seting keying materia and manged the functions of the proteciton operation.
+While the DTLS handshake is residing as an applcation ontop of SCTP interface.

-   The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations.
-It is not known if any DTLS stack exist that fully support the requirements in DTLS/SCTP.
+   The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations at least for user land SCTP implementation.
+It is not known if any DTLS 1.3 stack exist that fully support the requirements in DTLS/SCTP.
 It is expected that a DTLS/SCTP implementation will have to also extend some DTLS implementation.

 ## Terminology